tlarrain98/fftuna/README.md

 # To set up for your own league:

-1. Create an Auth0 account and application [here.](https://auth0.com/).
-After doing this, create a `.env` file inside the `client` directory.
+### 1. Create an Auth0 account and application
+You can create your Auth0 account and app [here.](https://auth0.com/) After doing this, create a `.env` file inside the `client` directory.
 Put these two lines of code in the file:

 ```